zerobug110/charity-org/README.md

 6) npm run dev
 7) open localhost:5000

-or run the sass file by typing
+or navigate to index.html & run the sass file by typing

 npm run:compile:sass